 You need an existing market that is big enough or has enough foot traffic to be successful.
 How big is your current market?
 How do you sustain growth if you are operating in a town that isn’t growing?
 You could have a fantastic concept, wonderful food and the best service, but if your market isn’t growing, you will eventually struggle to sustain your business.

-We hope this article sheds some light on the issues of food truck failure and shows new food truck vendors how to keep their service windows open for the long haul.
+We hope this article sheds some light on the issues of food truck failure.
+It was developed to show new food truck vendors how to keep their service windows open for the long haul.